Last updated on September 21, 2023 at 03:28 pm

 The Situation: Addressing Major Comms Challenges in Healthcare

-Major issues affecting Excela (similar to those of the broader healthcare industry) included:
+Major issues affecting Excela Health (similar to those of the broader healthcare industry) included:

-- A highly disparate workforce – with a coverage area including more than 100 locations, Excela Health provides both inpatient hospital care, outpatient services as well as homecare and hospice.
+- A highly disparate workforce.
+With a coverage area including more than 100 locations, Excela Health provides inpatient hospital care, outpatient services, home care, and hospice.

-- A non-deskbound workforce – 80% of Excela Health employees are not deskbound, which left e-mail communication and consumption of company-related communications largely unread.
+- A non-deskbound workforce.
+80% of their employees are deskless, which left email communication and consumption of company-related communications largely unread.

-- Ineffective Physician communication – with a large and mobile medical staff, Excela Health faces increasing challenges to meet the communication needs of an increasingly diverse physician population.
+- Ineffective physician communication.
+With a large and mobile medical staff, Excela faced increasing challenges to meet the communication needs of an increasingly diverse physician population.

-After reviewing several solutions available, theEMPLOYEEapp was selected as the mobile app for employees solution that would allow the organization to quickly and effectively address its challenges.
+After reviewing several solutions available, theEMPLOYEEapp was selected as the mobile solution that would allow the organization to quickly and effectively address its challenges.
 In a short timeframe post launch, Excela achieved a number of key results: